jixunbo/LightMBN/README.md

 '--epochs' is the epochs we'd like to train, while '--test_every 10' means evaluation will be excuted in every 10 epochs, the parameters of network and optimizer are updated after every every evaluation.

-Actually, for the MPMC model we have two kinds of backbone, MPMC_r we use ResNet 50 as backbone, while MPMC_n is OSNet, OSNet contrains much less parameters but could achieve a little bit better performance than ResNet50.
+Actually, for the MCMP model we have two kinds of backbone, MCMP_r we use ResNet 50 as backbone, while MCMP_n is OSNet, OSNet contrains much less parameters but could achieve a little bit better performance than ResNet50.

 If you would like to re-inplement Bag of Tricks, run